 It should be noted that this is designed to govern the training requirements of the apprenticeship.
 It is not a replacement for an apprenticeship agreement between the employer an apprentice.

 Again, members of the RMIF are strongly advised to utilise the template agreements on the RMIF website in addition to any training agreements.

 Since 1st October 2010 apprentices have been entitled to a national minimum wage rate.
 Due to the apprentice’s reduced skill this rate is proportionately lower.
-The current apprentice rate is £3.90 and applies where the apprentice is under 19 or over 19 and in the first year of their apprenticeship.
+The current apprentice rate as of April 2022 is £4.81 and applies where the apprentice is under 19 or over 19 and in the first year of their apprenticeship.

 It should be noted that as the employer you will be liable for pay whilst the apprentice is at college.

 Apprenticeships are a common and useful tool and allow employers to provide training and pass on their knowledge to the next generation.
 However, you will still need to take care when considering an apprenticeship.
 How an apprenticeship is set up will determine how easily it is to manage the apprentice, the training and if necessary, any disciplinary actions including dismissal.

 We strongly advise that you do not take on any apprentices without a written apprenticeship agreement that complies with the ASCLA requirements.
 Neither the training agreement between you, the college and the apprentice nor any standard employment contracts are sufficient.
 Failing to do so will significantly affect your ability to manage the apprentice and prevent you from dismissing them until they are fully trained.
 The RMI provides standard templates of apprenticeship agreements for England, Northern Ireland, Scotland and Wales for free.